There are many reasons why backlink strategies are as central to digital marketing strategies as they are.

 #2 Engage in Guest Posting

-Along similar lines, guest posting remains valuable today.
-Most sites will, of course, tag your backlinks as nofollow or UGC, and some will restrict backlinks to bio sections.
-Guest posting takes considerable effort; you must do copious research for authoritative sites to accept your content.
+Along similar lines, guest posting remains valuable today when searching for link building opportunities.
+Most sites will, of course, tag backlinks from your guest post as nofollow or UGC, and some will restrict backlinks to bio sections.
+Guest posting takes considerable effort; you must do copious research for authoritative sites to accept your piece of content.

 However, guest posting still has considerable merits: